rqlite/gorqlite/README.md

 ### Controlling HTTP communications
 If you need full control over the HTTP connection rqlite, you can pass in a custom HTTP client object.
 This can be useful if you wish to control certification verification, configure Certificate Authorities, or enable mutual TLS.

+For example, say you wish this library to skip verification of any certificates presented by rqlite:
 ```go
 // Create a TLS transport which skips verification of certificates.
 tn := &http.Transport{